dwhiffing/fury/content/aar/nf/nf2_jr/body.md

 “Tubes two and four ready sir,” he reported a few seconds later.

-“Very well, match generated bearings and shoot\!”
+“Very well, match generated bearings and shoot!”

 It took Kostrama’s sonar operators several seconds to detect the torpedoes closing from directly astern.
 By then it was almost too late.
 Almost.

-“Go to full power\!” ordered Captain Dovgan.
+“Go to full power!” ordered Captain Dovgan.
 “Eject two decoys, one on either side, on my mark.”
 He waited as his sonar room called back the relentlessly decreasing range to the torpedoes even as his own submarine worked up to its full speed of 35 kts.
-“Now\!” he ordered as the pings of the Mk48s began to become audible through the hull.
+“Now!” he ordered as the pings of the Mk48s began to become audible through the hull.

 Two noisemakers ejected from Kostrama, spinning and crating clouds of bubbles to confuse the Mk48s.
 Dovgan had gambled by maintaining a